 How to put a duvet cover on

-The bigger the duvet, the more putting a clean duvet cover on tends to turn into the kind of stress-inducing workout that requires a lay down afterwards.
+The bigger the duvet, the more stressful putting a clean duvet cover on tends to be.

-Our top tip is to turn the duvet cover inside out before you try to put it on.
-Then put your hands inside the duvet cover and take hold of the two far corners of the duvet cover, the corners that will be next to your pillows when the duvet is on the bed.
-Still holding these corners of the duvet cover, grab the top two corners of your duvet, and keep hold of both the duvet cover corners and duvet corners and stand up on the bed so you can shake the duvet cover down over the duvet so it ends up the right way around.
+Our top tip, to avoid needing a lie down afterwards, is to turn the duvet cover inside out before you put it on.
+Place your hands inside the duvet cover and take hold of the two far corners.
+Holding these corners of the cover, grab the top two corners of your duvet and shake the duvet cover down over the duvet so it ends up the right way around.

-Once most of the duvet is covered by the duvet cover you can put the duvet down and sort out the bottom duvet corners, tucking them into the cover and fastening the duvet cover closures.
-You might need to adjust the corners and sides of the duvet cover a bit to get them perfectly lined up all the way around - paying particular attention to the top part that will be by your head to ensure you're not left with any areas of empty cover.
+Once most of the duvet is inside, you can tuck in the bottom corners and fasten the duvet cover closures.
+You may need to adjust the corners and sides, to get them perfectly lined, all the way around - paying particular attention to the top part to ensure you're not left with any areas of empty cover.

 How we tested these duvet covers

 Slept under by more than one member of our team, these duvet covers have been tested by different sleepers, with different needs.
 From those who overheat to those who find themselves in need of additional heat, a range of sleepers have tried these bedding sets so you can source a good night's sleep.
 Used for several nights, and where possible, during a variety of weather conditions, we’ve got a good idea of which duvet works best in each season.
 We’ve put them in the washing machine, more than once, dried, tumble dried and even stored away to mimic everyday use.
 This is an updated guide, and some bedding sets have stayed their place as best, but you might want to check back to see how long they last.